 Note: You can also use the Shopify mobile application to operate or set up your store.
 However, I recommend you to go with the web version as it is more stable, flexible, and provides a better user experience.

-You will get all the apps and integrations required in one place on the Shopify app store.
-Once you have set up your store with the help of drag-and-drop features, templates, themes, and integrations, you will have to proceed to set up the payment process, CMS, hosting, etc.
+You will find all the necessary apps and integrations in one place on the Shopify App Store.
+Once you have set up your store using drag-and-drop features, templates, themes, and integrations, you will need to proceed with setting up the payment process, CMS, hosting, and other necessary components.

 The platform allows users to connect their shop with multiple social media channels, existing blogs, websites, and much more.